ccrowley96/fullstack-auth-docker-boilerplate/README.md

 To start the server in dev mode run: `npm run server-dev` to start the client in dev mode, change directory into the client and run: `npm start`

+## Test Graph QL Queries
+Navigate to `http://localhost:3000/graphql` to play around with your API and make test queries.
+Note `3000` should be replaced with the port you set in the .env file.